grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-http/cookiejar/cookiejar-set.md

 ---
 title: 'CookieJar.set(url, name, value, [options])'
-excerpt: 'Set a cookie in the jar by specifying url, name, value and some other optional settings like domain, path, etc.'
+description: 'Set a cookie in the jar by specifying url, name, value and some other optional settings like domain, path, etc.'
 ---

 # CookieJar.set(url, name, value, [options])